astro-mat/StudioMooMooPortal_PP4/README.md

 - When a user clicks on "Delete" button on booking detail page, they are bought to this page.
 - The booking details are displayed and the user is asked if they are sure they want to delete or cancel the deleting process.
 - If they decide to delete, they are bought back to the booking detail page with confirmation that the booking was deleted and the table has updated.
-- If they change their mind and cancel, tehy are also brought back to the booking detail page with no changes having been made.
+- If they change their mind and cancel, they are also brought back to the booking detail page with no changes having been made.

 ### Log Out Page